 Visiting Campus, Parking, and Transportation

-We offer some tips for visiting campus and finding housing if you are coming to campus for a short course or you plan to move to Boston to attend the Extension School.
+We offer some tips for visiting campus if you are coming to campus for a short course or you plan to move to Boston to attend the Extension School.

 Also learn more about transportation and parking.